 Tip: if you’ll be spending more than two days in Seattle, be sure to get the CityPASS.
 It it an awesome deal for the big attractions of Seattle, including the Space Needle, EMP/MoPOP, the Seattle Aquarium and more.

-Beyond Seattle there are several adorable towns and destinations that will give you the true taste of Pacific Northwest life.
+Beyond Seattle there are several adorable towns and destinations that will give you the true taste of Pacific Northwest life, and they’re integral to a Washington / Oregon road trip.
 Bainbridge Island is a ferry ride away and is full of good food, beautiful views, breweries and the Bloedel Reserve (the Downton Abby of the Puget Sound).

 Tip: we actually have an itinerary specifically for touring the Puget Sound area if you want to experience the whole region.